mdumke/hadoop-example/single-node-setup/README.md

 ### YARN
 In version 1 of Hadoop, the MapReduce execution pattern and resource scheduling for the distributed *DataNodes* were at the heart of the framework.
 With Hadoop 2, they became modules that could be replaced by alternative approaches or implementations.
 For instance, Hadoop users could now use [Apache Mesos](http://mesos.apache.org/) for resource management.
 We are not going to explore these options here.

-YARN (*Yet-Another-Resource-Negotiator*) is responsible for keeping track of which compute resources are available throughout the cluster and for scheduling job execution accordingly.
+YARN is responsible for keeping track of which compute resources are available throughout the cluster and for scheduling job execution accordingly.

 We'll begin its configuration by specifying two important environment variables: